MemoryChips/bldg25-chat-demo/README.md

 1. Add gmail oath 2.0 signup
 1. Final product card if it is alone stretches accross the screen
 1. Create instructions on how to use this demo app
+1. Signup should add snack bar message when it fails

 ## Development Notes